takoikatakotako/en.swiswiswift.com/content/post/2017-10-01/index.md

 +++
-title = "ESP32でSDカードのテキストファイルを読み書きする。"
-url = "2017-10-01"
-date = "2017-10-01"
-description = "ESP32でSDカードのテキストファイルを読み書きする。"
+title = "Reading and writing text files on SD cards with ESP32" url = "2017-10-01" date = "2017-10-01"
-tags = [
+description = "Reading and writing text files on SD cards with ESP32" tags = [
     "ESP32",
 ]